Can I avoid the Section 24 tax completely?

 Section 24 is an amendment in the UK tax law, which applies to income on residential rental properties.
 The change means the amount of income tax relief received by landlords for residential property finance will be restricted.

-As of now, landlords can only claim a tax credit of 20%, based on their loan and mortgage interests.
+As of now, landlords can only claim a tax credit of 20%, based on their loan and house repayments interests.
 It has also resulted in some landlords being pushed into a higher tax bracket, meaning they are paying more tax, reducing their profits.

 Why was it introduced?